jay-anth07/Superstore-Data-Cleaning-Project/README.md

 ## 📌 Project Overview
 This project focuses on data immersion, cleaning, and transformation of the Superstore Retail Sales dataset using Python.

-The objective was to convert raw transactional retail data into a clean, structured, and analysis-ready dataset suitable for exploratory data analysis (EDA), visualization, and business intelligence reporting.
+The objective is to convert raw transactional retail data into a clean, structured, and analysis-ready dataset suitable for exploratory data analysis (EDA), visualization, and business intelligence reporting.

 The final cleaned dataset is saved as: cleaned_superstore.csv